SEAN: The last week of February has far, far more titles than I expected. A ridiculous amount, given Yen was mostly the week before.

 ANNA: I pre-ordered Maiden Railways, I am excited!

-MELINDA: This sounds so interesting!
+MJ: This sounds so interesting!
 Sign me up!

 SEAN: They also have the first volume of Today’s Menu for the Emiya Family, which just had an anime run this past year.
 If you love Fate/Stay Night but wish there was less blood and death and more delicious food (it has recipes!) and heartwarming moments, this is the title for you.
 It runs in Kadokawa’s Young Ace Up.
 Guaranteed not to have people die when they are killed.

 ASH: I do like a good food manga, but I know almost nothing about Fate/Stay Night.

 SEAN: J-Novel Club gives us four new volumes, as we see Der Werwolf 3, How NOT to Summon a Demon Lord 7, Infinite Stratos 6, and Kokoro Connect 4.

 Kodansha, on the print side, has Clockwork Planet 10 and In/Spectre 9.